 April 2017 Standard Changes

-The more than 20 reliability standard changes scheduled for April 2017 were topics of last year's Fall Compliance Seminar.
+The more than 20 reliability standard changes scheduled for April 2017 were topics of the 2016 Fall Compliance Seminar.
 Quick Links at the bottom of this page offers easy access to the seminar's presentations and the Standards Subject to Future Enforcement page on the NERC website.

 CIP Version 5